ml4ai/delphi/docs/grfn_spec.md

         "output" : list of <variable_reference> | <variable_name>
         "body" : list of <function_reference_spec>

 There will be a container function for each source code function.
-For this reason, we need an \"input\" variable list (of 0 or more variables) as well as an \"output\" variable.
+For this reason, we need an "input" variable list (of 0 or more variables) as well as an "output" variable.
 In Python, a function only returns a value if there is an explicit return expression.
 Otherwise it returns `None`.

-The \"body\" is specified by a list of [`<function_reference_spec>`](#function-reference-specification)
+The "body" is specified by a list of [`<function_reference_spec>`](#function-reference-specification)

 Case 1: subroutine